cloudflare/cloudflare-docs/products/ssl/src/content/origin-configuration/ssl-modes.md

 # Encryption modes

-The modes listed below control the scheme (`http://` or `https://`) that Cloudflare uses to connect to your origin web server, and how SSL certificates presented by your origin will be validated.
+The modes listed below control the scheme (`http://` or `https://`) that Cloudflare uses to connect to your origin web server and how SSL certificates presented by your origin will be validated.

 If possible, Cloudflare strongly recommends using [**Full**](#full) or [**Full (strict)**](#full-strict) modes to prevent malicious connections to your origin.

-For more details about how encryption modes fit into the bigger picture of SSL/TLS protection, refer to [Get started](/get-started).
+For more details about how your encryption mode fits into the bigger picture of SSL/TLS protection, refer to [Get started](/get-started).

 <Aside type="note" header="Tip:">